wontonion/LittleLemonAPI/README.md

 Create the following two user groups and then create some random users and assign them to these groups from the Django admin panel.
 1. Manager
 2. Delivery crew
-Users not assigned to a group will be considered customers.
-Review the video about.
+3. Users not assigned to a group will be considered customers.

 ## API endpoints
 Here are all the required API routes for this project grouped into several categories.